dandi/dandidav/doc/api-requests.md

 it makes to the DANDI Archive API for each type of `dandidav` request path are as follows.

-Note that there are two different methods that `dandidav` uses for fetching
+Note that there are two different approaches that `dandidav` uses for fetching
 resources:

 - When responding to a `GET` request or a `PROPFIND` request with a `Depth`